brianglass/anastasis/files/weekday_vespers4.md

 **Theotokion.**

 Fearful, marvellous and great the mystery!
 The Uncontainable was contained in a womb, and the Mother after child-birth remained still a virgin; for she gave birth to God, incarnate from her.
-To him let us cry, to him let us speak our praise, as with the Angels we sing out: Â‘Holy are you, Christ God, who became man for our sake; glory to you!Â’
+To him let us cry, to him let us speak our praise, as with the Angels we sing out: ‘Holy are you, Christ God, who became man for our sake; glory to you!’

 ON MONDAY EVENING